Black Friday: Save 60% for life on LivePlan Premium

 Test ideas and feel confident about your cash flow

 Finally, this new feature will provide you with more flexibility to better test different scenarios that could affect your cash flow.
-Use LivePlan’s “what-if scenarios” to copy your strategic forecast and test what your cash position would look like if you made select changes to your payables or receivables.
+Use LivePlan’s “what-if financial forecast scenarios” to copy your strategic forecast and test what your cash position would look like if you made select changes to your payables or receivables.

 How much more cash could you have available if you offered your B2B customers a discount for paying invoices promptly?